MiyuShiba-Dev/spotfiydownloader/README.md

 You need to export your playlist via https://exportify.net/#playlists where it require you to add csv file as your path and let the magic do work for you

+This to fix the spottydl's playlist code where it has issues with API retrieve.
+That's why I need do alot of roundabout.

 # Disclaimer
 IF YOU WANT TO CONFIRM IF THIS VIRUS GO SEE THE CODE YOURSELF.
 I CAN ADSURE YOU THERE NO VIRUS OR MALWARE TO ATTACK YOU.